-Management's Discussion & Analysis (for the year ended February 28, 2022)
+Management's Discussion & Analysis (for the six-month period ended August 31, 2022)

 Crystal also conducted soil (2,233 samples) and minor termite geochemical surveys covering parts of the Lebre Plateau, South Niaouleni and Kankou Moussa areas.
 The results showed a strong, 300 m wide anomaly in the South Niaouleni area, and some minor anomalies to the west of the main trend.